hydroffice/hyo2_soundspeed/docs/developer_guide_how_to_contribute.rst

    In the best case, we can mold it into something, in the worst case the pull request gets politely closed.
    There's absolutely nothing to fear.

 Thank you for considering to contribute!
-If you have any question or concerns, feel free to reach out to us (see :ref:`credits-label`).
+If you have any question or concerns, feel free to reach out to us.

 .. _`short tutorial`: https://gist.github.com/giumas/67abeffcbf49d00703a57cbafac8b118
 .. _`GitHub`: https://github.com/hydroffice/hyo_soundspeed